Aesthetic Nurse Moira, Dr Kathryn Hazlehurst and Dr Kyra Drinnan perform Wart Removal at Cheshire Lasers.

 Cryotherapy usually takes a few minutes and it can be painful for a few seconds.
 A feezing cold gas is sprayed directly onto the wart for 2 or 3 cycles during each treatment session.

-Large warts sometimes need to be frozen a number of times, 2 to 3 weeks apart, before they improve.
+Large warts sometimes need to be frozen several times, 2 to 3 weeks apart, before they improve.

-Cryotherapy is not usually recommended to treat young children because they may find the treatment too painful, or it may be difficult for them to stay in the same position while having the treatment.
+We do not recommend Cryotherapy to treat young children because they may find the treatment too painful.
+It may also be difficult for them to stay in the same position while having the treatment.

 Possible side effects of cryotherapy include:

-• your nails may develop an abnormal change in shape or structure if cryotherapy is used to treat warts that develop under the nails (periungual warts)
+- your nails may change in shape or structure if cryotherapy is used to treat warts under the nails

 Prices for Cryotherapy

-Aesthetic Nurse Moira performs most wart removal treatments using cryotherapy at Cheshire Lasers, sometimes she uses electrocautery where she cauterises the lesion using a fine electrical cutting tip.
+Aesthetic Nurse Moira, Dr Kathryn Hazlehurst and Dr Kyra Drinnan perform most wart removal treatments using cryotherapy at Cheshire Lasers.
+Sometimes they use electrocautery to cauterise the lesion using a fine electrical cutting tip.

 View Moira’s prices for Wart Removal at Cheshire Lasers here.